d3rky/pyday2022-bcn/docs/instruction.md

     > docker-compose run --service-ports fuzz
     ```

     Only lot's of `Bad Request` logged.
-But that's fine, it is a proper 400 when the limit is more then 10 for the `name` field
+But that's fine, it is a proper 400 when the limit is more than 10 for the `name` field

 1. What other mutations you can write using the *Atheris*?
 Since the user controls the input data it can pass as a JSON whatever he wants.
-Let's imagine that he passes the string instead of the JSON object in the list of permissions?
+Let's imagine that he passes the string instead of the JSON object in the list of permissions.
 Let's see what will happen.
 Open the `fuzz_drf_example/fuzz.py` file and modify the `run_fuzzing` function
     ```
     def run_fuzzing(data):
         ...